use-ink/ink/README.md

 We use the `--force` to ensure you are updated to the most recent `cargo-contract` version.

-### Build example contract and generate the contracts ABI
+### Build example contract and generate the contracts metadata

 To build a single example and generate the contracts Wasm file, navigate to the root of the example smart contract and run: